 You will be asked to upload a CV and a supporting statement.
 The supporting statement is extremely important to the panel and must explain how you meet each of the selection criteria for the post using examples of your skills and experience.
 This may include experience gained in employment, education, or during career breaks (such as time out to care for dependants).
 Please upload all documents as PDF files with your name and the document type in the filename.
 All applications must be received by midday UK time on the closing date stated in the online advertisement.
-It is expected that invitations to interview will be sent out within a week or two of the closing date, with interviews in late July or early August.
+It is expected that invitations to interview will be sent out within a week or two of the closing date.